absmach/agent/README.md

 Using `MG_API=https://cloud.magistrala.absmach.eu/api` points provisioning at Magistrala Cloud.
 Setting `MG_AGENT_MQTT_URL=ssl://messaging.magistrala.absmach.eu:8883` points the agent at the cloud MQTT broker instead of the local Docker default.

-**Alternatively**, create a Client, Channel, Bootstrap config, and Rule Engine rule manually via the Magistrala UI or API, then update `configs/config.toml` or set bootstrap runtime env vars in `docker/.env`.
+**Alternatively**, create a Client, telemetry Channel, commands Channel, Bootstrap Profile, Enrollment, profile bindings, and Rule Engine rule manually via the Magistrala UI or API, then set bootstrap runtime env vars in `docker/.env`.

 For bootstrap mode, the runtime env values are: